arbor-sim/arbor/doc/cpp_recipe.rst

         information in the concrete cell implementations to allow monitoring.

         By default throws :cpp:type:`std::logic_error`.
 If ``arb::recipe::num_probes``
-        returns a non-zero value, this must also be overriden.
+        returns a non-zero value, this must also be overridden.

     .. cpp:function:: virtual util::any get_global_properties(cell_kind) const